-Step 7.
+Step 8.
 Interview

-Approximately 90 applicants will be invited to attend a BOH interview.
-There is one round of interviews for the BOH degree which will be conducted from late November and into December 2023.
-A minimum 50% of the school leavers interviewed will be from South Australia.
+Approximately three applicants will be invited to attend a BOH interview.
+There is one round of interviews for the BOH degree which will be conducted late September 2023.

 Please note: The University reserves the right to run additional interview sessions if necessary.